IVPN Review 2025: Can It Stand Against the Competition?

 VPNs like Surfshark and NordVPN offer connectable VPN servers by the thousands.
 Meanwhile, IVPN has a much more modest server network of 77 servers, a majority of which are in Europe and the U.K.

 A high server count is nice for having more flexibility and less crowded bandwidth.
-The more options there are, the less people you have to share a server with.
+With more options, there will be fewer people on the same server.
 IVPN's relatively low count means you may run into slower speeds and congestion more often.

 No-logs policy and headquarters